epicnerd1990/hawgts/TO-DO.md

 - json.md #2 - add suggestion on best way to do this
 - Include a theme.json and template.json in /docs and link to json.md
 - Move service global folders to bottom from top
+- ~~Review all description tags for globals~~
+- ~~Group configuration options in folders/subfolders more~~
+- ~~Document the JSON syntax on github and users can append to the template json for custom layouts~~
+- ~~Provide basic samples and a copy of json files for reference~~

 ###### #####################################